blazQ/mpi-word-count/README.md

 Where WORD_MAX is 256, assuming no english word is longer than this.

-histogram.h also contains the function that actually creates the histogram_element_dt MPI datatype, which is done by simply analyzing the structure and calling the appropriate MPI functions.
+histogram.h also contains the function that creates the histogram_element_dt MPI datatype, which is done by simply analyzing the structure and calling the appropriate MPI functions.

 ```c
 int count = 2;